rneswold/wordlebot/README.md

 - [ ] When `webster` correctly guesses, emit the colored-box output that Wordle uses to show your friends how you did, without giving away any part of the puzzle.
-- [ ] If it's too hard to give perfect clues, `webster` can performs both roles: guessing and generating the clues.
+- [ ] If it's too hard to give perfect clues, `webster` can perform both roles: guessing and generating the clues.

 ## Progress